-Starts with research of community events and discussions with other organizers.
+Starts with the research of community events and discussions with other organizers.

 Started asking photography friends the topics they’d like help with when building a business of photography.
 I have an outline and I’m ready to start drafting.
 Gulp.

-5. Allow myself to be in photos that other people take.
+5. Allow me to be in photos that other people take.

 Starts with getting over myself.
-I’m behind the lens more often than in the front of it.
-There are periods of my lifetime that I have no evidence of me being alive, simply because I hid behind my camera.
+I’m behind the lens more often than in front of it.
+There are periods of my life when I have no evidence of me being alive, simply because I hid behind my camera.
 This year, I will change that.

-6. Take a trip (or two) focused solely for photography.
+6. Take a trip (or two) focused solely on photography.